The Groupe PSA

 The Group’s autonomous car will be built around these concepts:

-- easy-to-use technology for all: To accompany the driver with self-driving functions, the PSA Group designs interfaces that are simple to use and intuitive, so that drivers can interact comfortably with their cars, and are able to take the wheel at any time;
+- easy-to-use technology for all: To accompany the driver with self-driving functions, the Groupe PSA designs interfaces that are simple to use and intuitive, so that drivers can interact comfortably with their cars, and are able to take the wheel at any time;

 - an offer for all: built of different degrees of autonomy to respond to customers’ different expectations;